 Depending on the type of back injury and the severity of your back injury, your doctor may prescribe a variety of treatments.
 Mild back injuries may be treated with pain medications, anti-inflammatory medications, muscle relaxants, and rest.
 Some patients might require physical therapy to regain full range of motion after a minor back injury.

 However, some patients require surgery and intensive physical therapy to recover from a car accident back injury.
 A common surgery performed for lumbar spinal stenosis is decompressive laminectomy.
 The surgery is also used to treat herniated discs and other spinal injuries.

 Spinal fusion can also help stabilize the spine by permanently connecting two or more vertebrae.
 Discectomy (removal of a portion of a herniated disc) and implanting artificial discs are other types of back surgery that can treat cervical and lumbar injuries after a car accident.

 Back surgery is a complicated procedure with numerous risks.
 The recovery period for back surgery is several months for most patients.
 During that time, patients are unable to perform many of their normal daily activities and may require substantial personal care and assistance.
 The financial cost associated with back surgery is substantial, especially when you include the loss of income and the cost of personal care after surgery.

-Do I Need a Kansas City Car Accident Attorney for a Back Injury?
+Do You Need Our Kansas City Car Accident Attorney for a Back Injury?

-Because back injuries can lead to permanent impairments and result in life-altering conditions and substantial financial losses, it is recommended that you consult a Kansas City car accident lawyer as soon as possible if you sustain a back injury in a motor vehicle crash.
+Because back injuries can lead to permanent impairments and result in life-altering conditions and substantial financial losses, we recommend that you consult our Kansas City car accident lawyer as soon as possible if you sustain a back injury in a motor vehicle crash.